 - occupational therapists

 The evaluation may also include screening tools.
-There are many different developmental screening tools and no single tool should be used to diagnose autism.
-Rather, a combination of many tools should be used for an autism diagnosis.
+There are many different developmental screening tools.
+No single tool can diagnose autism.
+Rather, a combination of many tools is necessary for an autism diagnosis.
 Some examples of screening tools include:

 - Ages and Stages Questionnaires (ASQ)